 How to Become a Sports Therapist: Step-by-Step Career Guide

-Learn how to become a sports therapist.
-Research the job duties and the education requirements and find out how to start a career in sports therapy.
+Learn the steps for becoming a sports therapist.
+Research the various job duties and the education requirements and find out how to start a career in sports therapy.

 |Degree Level||Bachelor's or master's degree|